sandialabs/slycat/docs/docker-development.rst

 container to a directory on the host::

   $ mkdir ~/src/slycat-container
-  $ sshfs -p 2222 slycat@host_ip:/home/slycat/src/slycat ~/src/slycat-container -oauto_cache,reconnect,defer_permissions,negative_vncache,volname=slycat-container
+  $ sshfs -p 2222 slycat@<docker host ip>:/home/slycat/src/slycat ~/src/slycat-container -oauto_cache,reconnect,defer_permissions,negative_vncache,volname=slycat-container

 Regardless of how you edit the sources, the Slycat server will still restart automatically whenever you make modifications, and you will likely want to